FXinnovation/fx-terraform-module-azurerm-recovery-services/README.md

 ## Limitation
 - Any call of this module will create resources in a single resource group.
-- By default soft delete option for recovery service key vault will be enabled. when trying to delete the resource make sure to unregister\stop all the backup in the service key vault.
-If not Terraform will throw an exeception.
+- By default soft delete option for recovery service key vault will be enabled.
+When trying to delete the recovery service vault resource make sure to unregister\stop all the VMs and storage files share backup in the recovery service key vault.
+If not Terraform will throw an exception.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Providers